KatieHill-Fr-Gr/Re-Lux-frontend/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/mongodb/mongodb-plain-wordmark.svg"
   alt="MongoDB" width="40" height="40"/>

+## Timeframe

+Duration: 7 days
+Team: Joint project with Tony Rodriguez (TonyRod116 on GitHub)
+Contributions: Developed React frontend with full CRUD operations for items, image uploads, checkout flow with Stripe integration, and main CSS layout (following the UI/UX design created in Figma)

 ## About

 Re-Lux is a marketplace app where users can sell a wide range of second-hand luxury goods, from designer clothing to high-end tech.
 It works in a similar way to other marketplace apps in that users can either make an offer on an item (which can then be accepted or rejected by the seller on their profile page) or add the item straight to their bag if they are happy to pay the asking price.

+This was an ambitious collaborative project that involved building a dynamic resale platform with multiple features.
+Overall, our approach worked well and we were able to deliver a fully functional app with no bugs.
+However, the complexity of the app threw up numerous challenges during the build.

-You can try it out here: https://re-lux-marketplace.netlify.app/
+You can view the live app here: https://re-lux-marketplace.netlify.app/

 ### Brief

-This was a joint project with my colleague Tony Rodriguez (TonyRod116 on GitHub) on the General Assembly Software Engineering Bootcamp.
+This was a joint project with my colleague Tony Rodriguez on the General Assembly Software Engineering Bootcamp.
 Our brief was to build a MongoDB/Express/React/Node.js application with full CRUD that met the following criteria:

 	•	The back-end application is built with Express and Node.
 	•	The front-end application is built with React.